ThinkBuildPush/htmx-set/README.md

 * .init()

 ## _dom
 For reliably and cleanly setting and getting of data-* attributes on an element.
 No camelCase to dash-case conversions necessary.
 No jQuery required.
+All methods are static.

+### Methods
+* .getData( elementId, attribute ) _// attribute without `data-`_
+* .setData( elementId, attribute, value ) _// attribute without `data-`_

 ## _file (incomplete)
 The start of a standard interface to managing files for upload